Skip to content

 HTML <meter> Tag

 The <meter> tag is one of the HTML5 elements.
-The tag defines a scalar measurement in the known range or graphic representation of a fractional number.
+The tag defines a scalar measurement in a known range or a graphic representation of a fractional number.
 The tag can be used when it is necessary to display, for example, the level of battery charge, disk usage, etc. To use the <meter> tag, you need to know the maximum value.

 Syntax